stevenc49/stevenc49.github.io/pages/journal.md

 Getting prep'ed for my practice interview.
 Just reviewing all the different "bag of tricks" by going thru jekyll blog.
 I should make my own list of problems to "review before an interview".
 Should be a handful of problems that I can review in a short amount of time.

+After your interview, you should go and find it in the showcase and see where you can improve.
+So give it all you got.

 ### Jun 10